 - Precision Agriculture Minor

-- Soil and Water Sciences Minor
+- Soil, Water, and Ecosystem Sciences Minor

 - Wildlife Ecology and Conservation Minor

-- CALS Honor Scholar Certificate
+- CALS Honors Scholar Certificate

 - Challenge 2050 | Global Leadership and Change Certificate

 - Environmental Horticulture Management Certificate

 - Mapping with Small Unmanned Aerial Systems Certificate